THE TOMB OF BLANCHE MORTIMER, LADY GRANDISON. ST BARTHOLOMEW CHURCH MUCH MARCLE

 IMG_3674.JPG

-Blanche’s husband, Peter Grandison’s tomb in Hereford Cathedral
+Blanche’s husband, Sir Peter Grandison’s tomb in the Lady Chapel, Hereford Cathedral, Hereford.
+Photo Church Monuments Society.

 But that is not the end of the story for Blanche.
-For while the monument was being restored, Blanche’s lead coffin was found resting within the tomb chest.
-This was most unusual as it has been thought that tomb chest monuments were built on top of or nearby where the dedicatee had been buried beneath the church floor or in a vault.
-It is now known, through this discovery that some coffins were placed inside the tomb chest itself.
+For while her monument was being restored, Blanche’s lead coffin was found resting within the tomb chest.
+This was most unusual as it has been thought that tomb chest monuments were either built on top or nearby the burial which was usually in vault or on occasion beneath the church floor.
+It is now known, through this discovery, that some coffins were placed inside the tomb chest itself.
 After the restoration was completed, led by sculpture conservator Michael Eastham, the coffin was returned to the tomb chest with new steel supports to provide future protection.
 The lead coffin was briefly examined but the decision was made not to disturb it.

 IMG_3645.JPG